NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Rostland Partisan.md

 Choose two ability boosts.
 One must be to **Constitution** or **Charisma**, and one is a free ability boost.

 You're trained in the Diplomacy skill and the Politics Lore skill.
-You gain the [[Feats/Group Impression|Group Impression]] skill feat.
+You gain the [[Group Impression|Group Impression]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*